rostislav-nikitin/Plugin.BluetoothClassic/README.md

 ```
 ### `IBluetoothManagedConnection: IDisposable`
-You can use it for the long-time bluetooth connections.
-For example to make you device stay connected to a some other remote bluetooth device for some minutes/hours for the continuous data exchange.
+You can use it for the long-term bluetooth connections.
+For example, in order to make your device stay connected to some other remote bluetooth device for minutes/hours for a continuous data exchange.
 This type of the connection contains internal connection manager.
-It care about the reconnecting if connection was lost.
+It cares about reconnecting if connection was lost.
 It uses transmit queue.
-When some code calls `void Transmit(...)` method it simply put the data into this queue.
-In fact data will be transmitted with the transmitter thread when the connection will be available.
+When some code calls `void Transmit(...)` method it simply puts the data into this queue.
+In fact, data will be transmitted with the transmitter thread when the connection will be available.
-Also depends on settings, this type of connection listen input stream for the data.
+Also depends on settings, this type of connection listens to input stream for the data.
-It's life-time usually equal to the life-time of the application.
-If have to be created on the application starts and disposed on the application shutdowns.
+It's life-time usually is equal to the life-time of the application.
+If it have to be created on the application starts and disposed on the application shutdowns.

 #### Members
 * `ConnectionState ConnectionState` to check a connection state